-A frequent question asked by visitors is “What does the ‘RE’ stand for after an artist’s name on the artwork label?”
+A question frequently asked by visitors is “What does the ‘RE’ stand for after an artist’s name on the artwork label?”
 Fear not, the staff at BG are always on hand to answer questions such as this!

 RE after an artist’s name shows that they are a member of the Royal Society of Painter-Printmakers, which immediately poses the next question, “But where does the ‘E’ in ‘RE’ come from?”
 This is explained through the evolution of the Society and it’s various names…

 Sir Francis Seymour Haden founded the ‘Society of Painter-Etchers’ in 1880 from his living room at 38 Hertford Street in London’s Mayfair.
-He does this in company with five other artists resident in London, namely: James Tissot, Alphonse Legros, Hubert von Herkomer RA, Heywood Hardy and Robert Walter Macbeth RA.
+He does this in company with five other artists living in London, namely: James Tissot, Alphonse Legros, Hubert von Herkomer RA, Heywood Hardy and Robert Walter Macbeth RA.
 Members of the Society at this time are artists who make etchings and engravings as a creative art form (however many years later members who earn a living as copyist engravers begin showing examples of their reproductive work along with their original prints, causing some controversy).

 1888 - Queen Victoria allows the Society to assume the title of Royal, so it becomes the Royal Society of Painter-Etchers.